bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-12-hole-in-babylon.md

-<![endif]-->
+---
+layout: post
+title: A Hole in Babylon
+published: true
+date: 2023-11-12
+readtime: true
+categories: [POWER TO THE PEOPLE<br> HORACE OVÉ’S RADICAL VISION]
+tags: [Drama]
+metadata: 'UK 1975, 125 mins<br> Director: Horace Ové'
+pdf: '2023-11-12-hole-in-babylon.pdf'
+---

 **A Hole in Babylon**
 Based on the real-life Spaghetti House siege, this was a hugely controversial BBC production, with some seeing its mix of drama and real archive footage as a distortion of the truth.
 However, the debate missed the brilliance of what Ové and co-writer Jim Hawkins achieved, weaving together a complex tapestry of flashbacks that gives those at the centre of the siege hope, dignity and motives that resonate far wider than the events that took place.

-bfi.org.uk
+**bfi.org.uk**

 The controversial _Play for Today,_ _A Hole in Babylon_ builds powerfully on director Horace Ové’s earlier _Pressure_ (1975) in both subject matter and style.
 Ové continued his exploration of racism and the fight-back of the second generation of black youth, and further developed his highly experimental style of storytelling.
 Here, he employed a pioneering form of drama-documentary, involving multiple dramatic flashbacks interspersed with archive footage.